wp-plugins/seo-for-images/readme.txt

 1. Upload plugin folder to your /wp-content/plugins/, or download it from wordpress.org in your admin control panel directly.
 2. Activate the plugin.
-3. In the setting page to config, demo in in the right.
+3. In the setting page to config, demo in the right.
 4. Save the option, enjoy!